danielpiron/Resume/Daniel_Piron-Resume.md

 ## Expert Software Toolsmith

- * Developed scriptable trading application test framework identifying flaws early in the development life cycle.
- * Interwove data from several DevOps tools creating a comprehensive view of release progress.
+ * Designed and developed scriptable test framework for new trading infrustructure components.
+ * Deep understanding of the design concepts of complex low latency distributed systems.
  * Seasoned change agent, introducing new technologies, products, standards, and processes.
- * Hands-on development, project management, QA and technical operations experience
+ * Hands-on development, project management, QA and technical operations experience.
- * Lead team of 4 in unifying multiple disparate CI builds across languages and platforms and dev teams.
- * Skilled in low level library writing with an emphasis on clean interfaces and portability.
+ * Skilled in SOLID object-oriented programming design with an emphasis on clean interfaces and portability.
  * Communication, decision-making, and public speaking skills; bilingual (English and Spanish)